Vishnu-Sudharsan7/Vishnu-Sudharsan7/README.md

 <h1>About Me! 😎</h1>

 - 🏫: I'm a Decision Science Student.
-- 🔭: I’m currently working on many small ML projects.
+- 🔭: I have completed my Intern as an Application Developer.
-- 🌱: I’m currently learning Machine Learning and Data Visualization. 🧠💻🤖
+- 🌱: I’m currently thrilled about working with product development. 🧠💻🤖

 <hr>
 <Br>